akgironza/backend-Capstone/README.md

 An app for users to efficiently track their tasks at work to improve productivity and track value add of their work.
 Users log and track the status of weekly to-dos, follow-ups, unplanned asks, and weekly accomplishments.

 ## Technologies Used
-HTML, CSS, Typescript, Nest.js, Next.js
+HTML, CSS, Typescript, Nest.js, Next.js, MongoDB

 ## List of Backend API Routes